justfoolingaround/animdl/readme.md

 **Downloading** is the same as the examples 1-4, except the `download` command is used.

+Downloading will take place in the working directory of this project!

 ### Supported Sites

 <!--Working: https://i.imgur.com/tG9nb8s.png, !Working: https://i.imgur.com/bTLO7LJ.png !-->